AkshatM/BoxOfficeMojo-Data/README.md

 ```

 This should solve most problems. `cleaned = True` imports `utilities.py` internally, so please make sure both files are on your Python path.
 Please post an issue if this does not work for your specific use.

+# Extensions

+If you aren't interested in using this for BoxOfficeMojo-like pages, you can pretty much also rewrite this for your own specific tables.
+Probably the only thing you'll need to change is the `identifier` variable in `scraper.py` which identifies the desired table by its attributes.